KieronKretschmar/MentorGG_ArchitectureDocumentation/MatchSelection.md

 ## Information Flow

+### Summary
+`MatchSelectionHelper` supplies `WebApp` with the data it needs to compute the required Matchids client-side.
+It will then request data specifically for these MatchIds from `MatchRetriever` or `TeamMatchRetriever`, respectively.

 ### Terminology
 - `MMH`: MetaMatchHistory, a list where each entry contains metadata about a match played by the user/team.
 Each matches metadata contains properties like
 `{MatchId, Source, MatchDate, Map, IsIgnored, IsFavorite }`